The Pace Groups at the Baltimore Marathon take pacing to a whole new level…They are among the best pace groups in the country.

 Bart Yasso, the Chief Running Officer at Runner’s World

-This year is the nineteenth year of pace groups at the Baltimore Marathon.
+The streak continues with the pace groups at the Baltimore Marathon!
 We have grown since we started in 2002 but with each year we seem to get stronger and realize more and more how important it is to have consistent pace groups.
 Thanks to Corrigan Sports Enterprises (CSE), pace participants can sign-up for a complimentary pace group, receive a pace bracelet, and be led around the Baltimore Marathon race course by experienced pacers.

 WHO ARE THE PACERS?